Pale yellow, with sepia-brown ticking

 The reason for the Singapura’s coat color is down to one gene known as the “agouti.”
 The coat ticking of this breed is one of the defining characteristics, leading to beautiful markings, including darker “puma lines” that extend from the inside of the eye and then across the cheeks.

 On the forehead of these little cats, the only marking allowed is a distinctive “M” marking, as seen on other ticked tabby breeds.
 The shade of the Singapura’s coat should be of warm tones, with glowing shades strongly contrasting each other.

 Temperament & Intelligence of the Singapura

 These little cats are brimming with intelligence and curiosity.
-This is an extrovert breed and will likely be found following you around the house rather than sleeping in a corner.
+They are extroverts and will often follow their owners around the house rather than sleep in a corner.
 That means you’ll need to find plenty of activities to keep your cat entertained.
-Providing a variety of toys that they can play with both independently and with their families is a good idea to keep those active little brains well occupied.
+Providing a variety of toys that they can play with both independently and with their families is a good idea to keep their little brains well-occupied.

 Singapura cats love interacting with their families, so they will suit homes where there’s often going to be someone home to keep them entertained.
 A bored Singapura cat can sometimes turn their thoughts to destructive behaviors, including scratching furniture, knocking things over, and generally creating a bit of a mess!

 Their intelligent and curious natures mean that they’re a great breed to spend time training.
 Whether you want to take your Singapura out on a harnessed walk or train them to play fetch, they’ll love anything different that challenges their brains and keeps them on their paws.